 Friday 31st March

 I would like to thank everyone who has attended Parents Evening Meetings over the last few weeks.
 These were an opportunity to discuss your child's strengths in different curriculum subjects, find out about their next steps and understand how you can support their progress at home.
 It was good to receive some positive feedback from parents on their experience of these meetings.
-If you have not been able to make it into school to meet your child's teacher, then please make contact with the office and we will make you an appointment as soon as possible.
+If you have not been able to make it into school to meet your child's teacher, then please contact the office and we will make you an appointment as soon as possible.

 We break for the Easter holiday today.
 I wish all of our families a relaxing break and I have my fingers crossed for some sunshine!
 I look forward to welcoming the children back to school at 8.45am on Monday 17th April.

 I would like to remind parents of our uniform expectations across the Federation.
 If the children do not have PE, they should come to school wearing their normal uniform.
-This includes wearing black school shoes.
+This includes wearing black shoes.
 Children must not wear trainers to school on these days.
-As the summer term begins children have the option to wear a white polo shirt with no tie (Year 2) or a summer dress/shorts.
+As the summer term begins children have the option to wear a polo shirt with no tie or a summer dress/shorts.

 When wearing PE kit children can wear a dark coloured tracksuit or their school jumper.
+Leggings and hoodies are not acceptable.

 Full details of our school uniform can be found here.

-As you are aware we will be launching a new uniform across the Federation for a phased introduction, from September 2023.
+As you are aware, we will be launching a new uniform across the Federation for a phased introduction, from September 2023.
 I will write to parents with details of this in a few weeks.
 In the meantime, I ask for your support in ensuring the children maintain the highest standards of dress.

 The school menu changes after the Easter holidays.
-Please follow this link and share with your child so as they are aware of the new choices.
+Please follow this link and share with your child so they are aware of the new choices.
 Thank you.

-Owls - Wednesday and Friday
+Ash: Wednesday and Friday

 The following children received Star Awards this week!
 They should all be really proud, well done!